Legler Systems Company | DB Menu | Contact Us | Help | Home |

 DB16 - Inquire Pending Batch Requests:

-DB17 - Enter General Notes:
+DB17 - Enter General Notes Record:

 DB92 - Redefine System Printer:

 Redefine system printer procedure DB92 allows the user to redefine where management reports are to be printed.
-If a disk file is specified, the report is written to disk from which it can be displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
-The computer program associated with procedure DB92 is the same for all accounting modules.
+If a disk file is specified, the DB report is written to a disk file from which it can be displayed in a pop-up report window (92V) and then printed on paper by pressing function key F9.
+The computer program DBS892 associated with procedure DB92 is the same for all accounting modules.
 Computer procedure DB92 can be done at any time.

 DB94 - Search DB System: